What is Metabolism?

 - Caffeine stimulates the central nervous system and can activate our metabolism rate by 5 to 8 percent.

-- According to researchers, fibre can helps in burning fat by 30percen.
+- According to researchers, fibre can help in burning fat by 30 percent.
 People who include more fibre in their diet remain fit and healthy.

-- By including more organic foods like peaches, bell peppers, celery, apples, lettuce, grapes as it boosts up the metabolism rate in our body.
+- Including more organic foods like peaches, bell peppers, celery, apples, lettuce, grapes can boost up the metabolism rate in our body.

 Stay tuned with BYJU’S to learn more about metabolism, its definition, types and process.